mirror/dd-wrt/src/router/olsrd/lib/bmf/README_BMF.txt

     # NOTE: This parameter should be set consistently on all hosts throughout
     # the network.
 If not, hosts may receive multicast packets in duplicate.
     PlParam "CapturePacketsOnOlsrInterfaces" "yes"

+    # The forwarding mechanism to use.
+Either "Broadcast" or
+    # "UnicastPromiscuous".
+Defaults to "Broadcast".
+    # In the "UnicastPromiscuous" mode, packets are forwarded (unicast) to the
+    # best candidate neighbor; other neighbors listen promiscuously.
+IP-local
+    # broadcast is not used.
+This saves air time on 802.11 WLAN networks,
+    # on which unicast packets are usually sent at a much higher bit rate
+    # than broadcast packets (which are sent at a basic bit rate).
+    PlParam "BmfMechanism" "UnicastPromiscuous"

     # List of non-OLSR interfaces to include
     PlParam     "NonOlsrIf"  "eth2"